mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 ### Large Base of Current as well as Prospective .NET and C# Developers

-The large base of current as well as prospective .NET and C# Developers = **huge opportunity to drive a Resurgence in the Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#**.
+The large base of current as well as prospective .NET and C# Developers = **huge opportunity to drive a Resurgence in the Enterprise Adoption of Microsoft Azure, .NET, C# and Visual Studio**.

 * Incremental technology education, training, and adoption

-* There are several million .NET developers worldwide - possibly close to 10 million in 2018.
+* There are several million .NET developers worldwide - likely close to 10 million in 2018.

    * >There are roughly 6 million professional developers worldwide, about 90% of whom target Windows.
 4-5 million of those 6 million developers targeting Windows are Visual Basic developers.
 There are about 2.5 mln .NET developers.
 More than 60% of the Fortune 100 develop using .NET.
 Forrester says that 56% of enterprises in North America are choosing .NET for their development requirements vs. 44% choosing J2EE.
    [[.NET developer statistics - a word from Microsoft, July 19, 2004](http://www.zdnet.com/article/net-developer-statistics-a-word-from-microsoft/)]